 Churches with thriving small group ministries rarely miss the opportunity to reference the prominent role of small groups in their strategy.
 Don't believe me?
 Try listening for the drumbeat in a North Point or Saddleback weekend service.

-Think about it: Does your church promote small groups year-round?
+: Does your church promote small groups year-round?
 Or is there a groups campaign every year?

 Churches with thriving small group ministries ministries clarify what is most important